KaushalKK/scout-api/README.md

-# scout-api
+# Scout-API
-Scouting API with security
+Scouting API with User Authentication and Roles.